LESBIAN: Women who experience sexual, romantic, physical, and/or spiritual attraction to other women

 +: Everyone else on the gender and sexual identity spectrum as well as allies.

-LGBTQI ALLY: Someone who confronts heterosexism, anti- LGBTQIA biases, heterosexual and cisgender privilege in themselves and others; believes that heterosexism, homophobia, biphobia, and transphobia are social justice issues.
+LGBTQ ALLY: Someone who confronts heterosexism, anti- LGBTQ biases, heterosexual and cisgender privilege in themselves and others; believes that heterosexism, homophobia, biphobia, and transphobia are social justice issues.

 This FAQ section is intended for general educational purposes only.
 Please note that some topics require much more complex content that we are unable to provide.